JetBrains/projector-client/docSrc/src/doc/docs/ij_user_guide/jetbrains.md

 If you can't use Docker for some reasons (for example, due to any security limitations), try this [installation script](running.md#installer).

 If you can't even use this installation script, you need to dive deeper and understand how it works under the hood.
-You can check README here: <https://github.com/JetBrains/projector-server>.
+You can check [README](https://github.com/JetBrains/projector-server).

 As for the client-side, just open the URL (something like [https://127.0.0.1:8887](https://127.0.0.1:8887)) in the browser, and that’s it.